SurferAdmin/freqstart/README.md

 ### Changelog

+`v0.1.6`
+* Added a function to create files incl. sudo for permission and check if file exist.
+(Thanks: lsiem)
+* Removed secret and key routine from Freqtrade confing creation (Most of the time the config has to be modified manually anyway).
+* Improved argument check for functions.

 `v0.1.5`
 * Added docker network policy to proxy project files and bot files (Workaraund to use multiple docker project files).
 * Removed example bot routine and added example to readme.